PragTob/after_do/README.md

 Doesn't that seem a lot drier then calling some save method manually after each of those in addition to separating the concerns?

+## Is there a before method?

+Yes.
+It works just like the `after` method, but the callbacks are executed before the original method is called.
+You can also mix and match before and after calls.

+Before for me is a far less common use case, that's why it was only added later (in the 0.2 release).

 ## Is this a good idea?

 Always depends on what you are doing with it.
 As many things out there it has its use cases but can easily be misused.